rust42/FINCO/README.md

 ###  Framework: FINCO

 # Introduction
-A simple FINCO framework, with support for party and account.
+A simple FINCO framework, with project.framework.support for party and account.

 ## Package Structure